UEFA Champions League 2025/26 Final | Paris Saint-Germain vs Arsenal | Preview and Predictions

 Tactical breakdown

-While simple, this devastatingly effective template has worked beautifully for Luis Enrique throughout Europe – both last season and this season; however, it didn’t match up well against Arsenal in the semi-finals – at least for most parts.
+Squeeze the opposition in the mid-block, force high turnovers, stretch the two defensive lines with runners, and overload the half spaces with midfield runners ready for cut-backs.
+While simple, this devastatingly effective template has worked beautifully for Enrique throughout Europe both last season and this season.
+However, it didn’t match up well against Arsenal in the semi-finals last year for the most part.

-Arsenal accumulated 4.52 xG across both legs for their single goal compared to PSG’s 2.9 xG for their three goals.
-Besides, Arsenal created seven Big Chances and had 31 shots at the PSG goal – outplaying PSG over several key metrics.
-Thus, anyone believing that PSG are going to walk over this Arsenal side – are in for a rude awakening.
+Arsenal accumulated an xG of 4.52 across both legs for their single goal, compared to PSG’s 2.9 for their three.
+Besides, Arsenal created seven big chances and had 31 shots at the PSG goal, outplaying the Parisians over several key metrics.

+Thus, anyone believing that PSG are going to walk over this Arsenal side is in for a rude awakening.
 There were moments of brilliance that decided those fixtures, and it could very well be the same this time around.

-Moreover, when you compare these two sides to the teams that played last year; this PSG side is more or less the same with Matvey Safonov replacing Gigi Donnarumma in goal, however, this current Arsenal squad is a massive upgrade to the team that played PSG in the semis – something that Luis Enrique will also be wary of.
+Moreover, when you compare these two squads to the ones that faced off last year, this PSG side is more or less the same, with Matvey Safonov replacing Donnarumma in goal, but the current Arsenal squad is a massive upgrade compared to the team that played PSG last season, something Enrique will be wary of.

 Team news

-Arsenal on the other hand are having to deal with injuries to several key squad players – with many expecting a last minute fitness test to confirm their availability for the final.
+Arsenal, on the other hand, are having to deal with injuries to several key squad players, with many expecting a last-minute fitness test to confirm their availability for the final.

 What our writers’ predict